01 of 08

 Laundry and Visiting Pets

-If your home is not already pet friendly, there are some things you should consider to make your home safe for the animal and protect your bedding and furniture from stains when visiting pets arrive.
+If your home is not already pet friendly, there are some things you should consider to make your home safe for the visiting animal and to protect your bedding and furniture from stains when they arrive.

 Before the animal arrives, be sure all laundry supplies are safely stored away.
 Laundry chemicals and dryer sheets are harmful to pets.
-When a strange pet is around, always check laundry appliances before using to be sure they have not crawled inside.
+When a strange pet is around, always check laundry appliances before using them to be sure it has not crawled inside.

 Use an old bed sheet to cover comforters, especially those that are labeled as dry clean only, and upholstery.
 The sheet can be easily tossed in the washer.

-Hopefully you and the pet owner have had an honest, open discussion before the visit on sleeping arrangements and the cleaning up of inevitable accidents, shedding and messes.
+Hopefully you and the pet owner have had an honest, open discussion before the visit on sleeping arrangements and the clean up of inevitable accidents, shedding, and messes.
 Be prepared for the unexpected!Continue to 4 of 8 below.

 04 of 08

-If your overnight guests are family or really good friends, ask them to help you make beds when they arrive or change sheets at the end of their visit.
+If your overnight guests are family or really good friends, ask them to help you make beds when they arrive and change sheets at the end of their visit.
+Most will be very happy to help.
+This is particularly important if you are having back-to-back guests.

-Stack extra sheets and blankets in the guest room closet so they can make the changes themselves.
+Stack correctly-sized extra sheets and blankets in each guest room closet so they can make the changes themselves.
 This is a simple task that they can do even if you don't want to ask them to wash a load of sheets.

 One more thing off your to-do list.Continue to 5 of 8 below.